Introduction to AI training water use

 - Separate phases: if your run includes pretraining, fine-tuning, and evaluation with different power profiles, calculate each phase separately and sum the litres.

-Water accounting can be confusing because “use,” “withdrawal,” and “consumption” are not always the same.
-Many sustainability reports distinguish between water withdrawn (taken from a source) and water consumed (not returned to the same watershed in the same quality/quantity).
+AI training water accounting can be confusing because "use," "withdrawal," and "consumption" are not always the same thing.
+Many sustainability reports distinguish between water withdrawn, which is taken from a source, and water consumed, which is not returned to the same watershed in the same quality and quantity.
 Evaporative cooling tends to increase consumption because water leaves the system as vapor.
 Other cooling approaches may withdraw water but return most of it.
-This calculator does not attempt to resolve those definitions; it simply multiplies energy by a litres-per-kWh factor that you provide.
+This calculator does not try to resolve those definitions; it simply multiplies energy by the litres-per-kWh factor you provide.

 For that reason, the most important step is to label your factor.
 If your factor represents on-site cooling water consumption, say so.
 If it represents upstream electricity water consumption, say so.
 If it is a combined estimate, note what is included.
 Clear labeling makes the output useful even when the number is uncertain.